Kim Novak: 1953–1958: Early films and breakthrough

-In San Francisco, after the refrigerator company tour ended, Novak and two other models decided go to Los Angeles, to check out the film industry.
-In Los Angeles, with two other models, she, as Marilyn Novak, were extras in Son of Sinbad (filmed in 1953, released in 1955), and later, for The French Line (1953), starring Jane Russell at RKO.
+In San Francisco, after the refrigerator company tour ended, Novak and two other models decided to travel to Los Angeles, to check out the film industry.
+In Los Angeles, the three, with her as Marilyn Novak, were extras in Son of Sinbad (filmed in 1953, released in 1955), and later, for The French Line (1953), starring Jane Russell at RKO.
 In Los Angeles, Novak was discovered by an agent, who signed her to a long-term contract with Columbia Pictures.
 From the beginning of her career, she wanted to be an original and not another stereotype.
-Therefore, Novak fought with Columbia's chief, Harry Cohn, over the changing of her name.
-He suggested the name "Kit Marlowe", arguing, "Nobody's gonna go see a girl with a Polack name!", but she insisted on keeping her name, saying, "I'm Czech, but Polish, Czech, no matter, it's my name!"
+Therefore, Novak fought with Columbia's CEO, Harry Cohn, over the changing of her name.
+Cohn suggested the name "Kit Marlowe", arguing, "Nobody's gonna go see a girl with a Polack name!", but Novak insisted on keeping her name, saying, "I'm Czech, but Polish, Czech, no matter, it's my name!"
 They eventually settled on the name "Kim Novak" as a compromise.

 Columbia intended for Novak to be their successor to Rita Hayworth, their biggest star of the 1940s, whose career had declined; also, the studio was hopeful that Novak would bring them the same box-office success Marilyn Monroe brought 20th Century-Fox.
 Novak's first role for the studio was in the film noir Pushover (1954), in which she received third billing below Fred MacMurray and Philip Carey.
 She then co-starred in the romantic comedy Phffft (1954) as Janis, a character who finds Robert Tracey (Jack Lemmon) "real cute".
 Both films were reasonably successful at the box office, and Novak received favorable reviews for her performances.
 In her third feature film, 5 Against the House (1955), a gritty crime drama, she received second billing after Guy Madison but above Brian Keith, all three above the title.
 It was only a minor critical and box-office success.